cesium12/solver-tools/solvertools/puzzlebase/README.rst

 This module has all the pieces in it to build the Puzzlebase out of other sources of information, some of which is included in Solvertools.

-It takes on the order of weeks to do it, so there wasn't time to go back and do it right.
+I haven't made a standardized process for building the whole thing yet.
+This is because it takes on the order of weeks to build it, so I have just about enough time to do it once.

-*Rob Speer, 2011*
+*Rob Speer, 2012*